Lifestyle Benefits: The Ultimate Guide

 Most people choose their jobs based on how well it will help them support their home life, not the other way around.

-Concerns from home will continue to compete with work concerns for most employees.
-60% of working parents have suffered burnout at some point from the pressures of balancing work and family responsibilities.
-Especially post-pandemic, the careers of women have been disproportionately affected by family concerns.
-Women are more likely to get called away when a child is sick or when childcare falls through.
-They’re also more likely to put their careers on hold to become unpaid caretakers of aging family.
+Concerns from home will continue to compete with work concerns for most workers.
+Among working parents, 57% have suffered burnout at some point from the pressures of balancing work and family responsibilities.
+The careers of women have been disproportionately affected by family concerns.
+This was never clearer than during the extreme conditions of the worldwide pandemic, but it’s always true.
+Women are more likely to get called away when a child is sick or childcare falls through.
+They’re also more likely to put their careers on hold to become unpaid caretakers of aging family members.

-Elder care support.
-Without some support, many younger workers are being forced to choose between careers and providing full-time, unpaid caregiving roles. with a little support, many are able to balance both.
-That’s why more employers are offering employee assistance programs (EAPs) with services like free assessments, short-term counseling, respite care (or backup child/elder care) and peer support
+Elder Care Support.
+Without some support, many younger workers are being forced to choose between careers and providing full-time, unpaid caregiving roles.
+With a little support, many can balance both.
+That’s why more employers are offering employee assistance programs (EAPs) with services like free assessments, short-term counseling, respite care (or backup child/elder care) and peer support.

-Pet care.
-Some people consider their animals as close as family, and they appreciate any help keeping their “fur babies” happy and healthy.
-For example, 69% of owners wish they could keep working from home so they don’t have to leave their “fur babies” alone.
-Many employers are choosing to ease this stress by offering pet insurance, paid days for new pet adoption, pet-friendly workplaces, discounts on pet supplies, grooming, etc., training classes, and webcam treat dispensers.
+Pet Care.
+Some people consider their animals as close as family, and they appreciate any help keeping their “furry friends” happy and healthy.
+For example, 69% of owners (many of whom adopted companions while working remotely during the pandemic) wish they could keep working from home so they don’t have to leave their pets alone.
+Many employers are choosing to ease this stress by offering pet insurance, paid days for new pet adoption, pet-friendly workplaces, discounts on pet supplies, grooming, etc., training classes, pet bereavement leave and webcam treat dispensers.

 Disaster Protection.
 As the saying goes, “hope for the best but plan for the worst.”
-When you help employees do just that, you can ease those worries that might otherwise distract them from important workplace tasks.
-Some options: identity theft insurance, legal counseling, legal services and cancer insurance.
+When you help your team do just that, you can ease those worries that might otherwise distract them from important workplace tasks.
+Options include identity theft insurance, legal counseling, legal services and cancer insurance.

 Personal & Family Enrichment

 Entertainment.
-Many employees appreciate the opportunity to enjoy extravagances that might otherwise be outside the budget.
-Plus, getting out and enjoying life helps improve mental helps people return to work rejuvenated and refocused.
-Maybe try offering national parks passes, discounted or free theme park tickets, discounts to theater, museums and other cultural venues, season passes to ski slopes, golf courses, etc. to share among employees, family-friendly office events, team building activities and subscription services.
+Many workers appreciate the opportunity to enjoy extravagances that might otherwise be outside the budget.
+Plus, getting out and enjoying life helps improve mental health and helps people return to work rejuvenated and refocused.
+Try offering national parks passes, discounted or free theme park tickets, discounts to theater, museums and other cultural venues, season passes to ski slopes, golf courses, etc. to share among workforce, family-friendly office events, team building activities and streaming subscription services.

 Personal Growth & Education.
-For those whose lives’ are enriched by continuous learning, employer support is highly valued.
-Some ideas: tuition assistance or reimbursement, paid industry certification, memberships in professional and hobby organizations, on-site learning library, online courses and motivational speaker series.
+For those whose lives are enriched by continuous learning, employer support is highly valued.
+Some ideas: tuition assistance or reimbursement, paid industry certification, memberships in professional and hobby organizations, on-site learning library, online courses, foreign language classes, mentorship programs, business and employee resource groups (BERGs) and motivational speaker series.

 Choosing the Right Lifestyle Benefits for Your Workforce

 If you haven’t dipped your toes into the wide world of lifestyle benefits, now is a great time to start.
 You’ll have to invest some time and effort in both setting up AND maintaining an effective lifestyle benefits strategy.
-We’ve studied successful businesses and found some actions they took in common.
+We’ve studied successful businesses and found the strategies they share.

 Don’t know exactly how to get started?
 Many companies have found great success by following the steps below.
 Steps 1 and 2 will help you pinpoint the best lifestyle benefits for your workforce, step 3 will help you get your new program up and running and step 4 will help encourage good participation.